AI Generation Credits Burned Through Too Fast

 4. Long clips for short use cases

-How to spot it: Open your last 10 finished edits and measure how much of each generated clip survived to final cut.
+How to spot it: open your last 10 finished edits and measure how much of each generated clip survived to final cut.
 If less than 50%, you are over-generating.

-5. Forgotten queued / scheduled jobs
+5. Forgotten queued / batch jobs

-How to spot it: Check the platform’s overnight job log against your morning intent.
+How to spot it: check the platform’s overnight job log against your morning intent.
 Big deltas mean you should rate-limit your own queue.

 6. Plan mismatch with use case